Kenyan Clinic Rejects Trump Abortion Policy, Loses $2 Million In U.S. Aid

 We have to put a small fee on the services we are providing.
 It has caused the clients to shy away from seeking care.
 At the Kibera clinic, we are charging half a dollar, because it is within the slum and we know the clientele we are dealing with.
 And still, not all will be able to pay.
 We feel the pain of not being able to provide those services.

 Other countries, like the Netherlands, have started raising funds to help international organizations that are suffering because they did not agree to the terms of the Trump order.
-The Dutch government created a funding initiative called "She Decides" and has raised about $200 million from governments, foundations, and philanthropists.
+The Dutch government created a funding initiative called "She Decides" and has raised about $200 million from governments, foundations and philanthropists.
 Are you receiving funding from elsewhere?

 The main alternative that FHOK started was to start charging the client.
 We receive a reduced grant [by about $99,000] from the International Planned Parenthood Foundation.